goldstack/typescript-monorepo-boilerplate/packages/static-website-1/README.md

 ### Infrastructure Commands

-Infrastructure commands for this module can be run using `yarn`.
+Infrastructure commands for this template can be run using `yarn`.
 There are four commands in total:

 - `yarn infra up`: For standing up infrastructure.
 - `yarn infra init`: For [initialising Terraform](https://www.terraform.io/docs/commands/init.html).
 - `yarn infra plan`: For running [Terraform plan](https://www.terraform.io/docs/commands/plan.html).
 - `yarn infra apply`: For running [Terraform apply](https://www.terraform.io/docs/commands/apply.html).
 - `yarn infra destroy`: For destroying all infrastructure using [Terraform destroy](https://www.terraform.io/docs/commands/destroy.html).
+- `yarn infra upgrade`: For upgrading the Terraform versions (supported by the template).
+To upgrade to an arbitrary version, use `yarn infra terraform`.
+- `yarn infra terraform`: For running arbitrary [Terraform commands](https://www.terraform.io/cli/commands).

 For each command, the deployment they should be applied to must be specified.